Your company as a real brand! Do like Steve Jobs

 Is customer service too nice?
 Help, penetrative seller

-In addition: Who does not know the penetrative salesperson who chats you until we take flight in exasperation?
-Or the “nice” employee who loudly trumpets his saying on the phone (brand: my ear drops off) - we needed a little information.
+On top of that, who doesn't know the penetrative salesman who chats you until we get away in exasperation?
+Or the "nice" employee who loudly trumpets his saying on the phone (brand: my ear is falling off) - we needed a little information.
 But there are also examples in which we have negative dealings with customers because, for example, customer service is not even available.

 One thing is clear: if we walk through the world consciously and openly and take a little analytical look at the numerous daily illustrative examples, we practically experience first-hand which marketing methods have a positive effect on customers - and we always find out how to deal with his customers better not to deal with.
 However, we probably notice the negative things more than the positive things - this is completely normal, but one more reason to consciously pay attention to the positive things.